How to keep your Christmas tree fresh

-We are all far too familiar with getting all our decorations ready the days leading up to Christmas, just to notice how our gorgeously decorated tree is already looking dry and brittle...
+We are all far too familiar with getting all our decorations ready the days leading up to Christmas, just to notice how our gorgeously decorated Christmas tree is already looking dry and brittle...
+Scroll down to find out how to keep your Christmas tree fresh for longer.

 Just a few days of the heat being cracked up and a bit of neglect can be all it takes to dry out your fresh tree.
 We at LÖV have done some research and compiled the best tips for making sure that your tree looks alive and well on Christmas morning (or evening, depending on when you celebrate).